-Haiti is currently facing one of the worst political, socio-economic and humanitarian crises of its history after years in cycles of political and economic dysfunction.
+Haiti faces one of the worst political, socio-economic and humanitarian crises of its history after years in cycles of political and economic dysfunction.
 The poorest country in the Western Hemisphere has long had one of the world's highest levels of food insecurity, which has significantly worsened in recent months due to drought, a collapse in the local currency and anti-government protests which shuttered businesses and public institutions for several months in 2019 and disrupted the transportation of goods, including food aid.

-• Qualitative evaluation of processes to register households in the social registry: This activity aims to increase coverage and identification of potential beneficiaries in case of emergency via focus groups and key stakeholder interviews.
+- Qualitative evaluation of processes to register households in the social registry: This activity aims to increase coverage and identification of potential beneficiaries in case of emergency via focus groups and key stakeholder interviews.

 Partnerships and Coordination

 This project is executed by the World Bank Latin America and Caribbean DRM and Urban team and the Social Protection & Jobs team, in collaboration with Ministry of Interior and Local Authorities in partnership with WFP and the Ministry of Social Affairs.